Elevations Checking Accounts offer Overdraft Protection

-- Fill out the online form or contact us and let us know that you'd like to opt-in for courtesy pay for debit card purchases - checking account holders are automatically enrolled in courtesy pay for checks
+- Contact us and let us know that you'd like to opt-in for courtesy pay for debit card purchases - checking account holders are automatically enrolled in courtesy pay for checks

 - If there are insufficient funds in your checking account to cover the transaction, Elevations will first transfer the amount from an overdraft transfer source

 - If the overdraft transfer source does not have enough funds to cover the overdraft amount, it will either go to the next overdraft transfer source (if applicable) or Courtesy Pay may be activated